submariner-io/enhancements/submariner/multiple-cable-drivers.md

   priority: 0
 ```

-- We want to use specific cable drivers to connect clusters in a cluster set as shown in the image below.
+- We want to use specific cable drivers to connect clusters in a ClusterSet as shown in the image below.
 We
 label the `Clusters` appropriately and define a number of policies with the appropriate label selectors.

 ![Finer grained connectivity example](./images/multiple_cables_ep.png)